CCI-MOC/xdmod-cntr/XdmodAID.md

       in the main container.
 ```

-## Some things to realize about xdmod's openstack integration
+## Some things to realize about xdmod's OpenStack integration
-For starters, it is using an older unsuppported version of openstack.
+For starters, it is using an older unsuppported version of OpenStack.
 They have
 plans to up date this but so far they have not.
 They used ceilometer to pull
-the data from openstack.
-As the current version of openstack does not include
+the data from OpenStack.
+As the current version of OpenStack does not include
 ceilometer, this required rework.

 Even though they handle many more events (like, creation, power on, power off, ... ),